nanos-world/docs/scripting/classes/Item.rst

 Item
 ****

-An Item represents an Entity which can be Pickable by a Character, doesn't have any special action unless holding it with hands.
+An Item represents an Entity which can be Pickable by a Character, doesn't have any special action unless holding it with hands with pre-defined handling modes.

 Usage